Bubobubobubobubo/sardine/README.md

 cs(bd, delay=1, speed=1)
 ```

 Notice the `.out()` method used on the `S`(ound) object?
-That's because `S` can be modified and composed before being send out.
+That's because `S` can be modified and composed before being sent out.
 You can take time to develop your functions, add conditions, etc...
 When you are ready to send the sound out, just use the `.out()` method:

 ```python